Civil rights groups, LGBTQ advocates rip Sessions' religious liberty task force

 “With initiatives such as this, it’s clear that the Trump administration understands the dangers of government actors attempting to quarantine religious beliefs within the walls of a church instead of embracing their historical contributions to America’s public good,” Tony Perkins, the president of the Family Research Council and a longtime opponent of LGBTQ rights, tweeted.

-There is little precedent in modern history for Sessions' task force, a presidential historian told NBC News, with the only example in recent presidencies approximating the current attorney general’s announcement being George W. Bush's creation of the White House Office of Faith-Based and Community Initiatives.
+There is little precedent in modern history for Sessions' task force, the presidential historian Allan Lichtman told NBC News, with the only similar example being George W. Bush's creation of the White House Office of Faith-Based and Community Initiatives.

-“Critics at the time regarded this as a breach of the separation of church and state and a mingling of politics and religion,” presidential historian Allan Lichtman said in an interview.
+“Critics at the time regarded this as a breach of the separation of church and state and a mingling of politics and religion,” Lichtman said in an interview.
 He added that Sessions’ move was nevertheless groundbreaking.